-- They have lived for the last 3 years in Rotherham Metropolitan Borough Council's geographical boundary through their own choice. - They are currently employed in Rotherham and have been for the last 3 years - They have close Family Relative or Primary Carer who live in Rotherham and have done so for the last three years.
-The applicant will be required to provide address and confirmation that they are in regular contact with the close family member as per the validation process.
+- They have lived for the last 3 years in Rotherham Metropolitan Borough Council's geographical boundary through their own choice. - They are currently employed in Rotherham and have been for the last 3 years. - They have a close Family Relative or Primary Carer who live in Rotherham and have done so for the last three years.
+The applicant will be required to provide proof of address and a letter of confirmation from the relative that they are in regular contact as per the validation process.